deargle-classes/security-analytics-assignments/_labs/lab-publicly-accessible-datasets.md

 * Create an AWS account if you don't have one already
 * Navigate to the S3 Service
 * I recommend creating a new bucket if you don't have one already.
 Its name must be globally unique across all of S3.
-  I created one called `deargle-public-datasets`.
+  I created one using my username, called `deargle-public-datasets`.

   This bucket is intended for open data science replication, so your bucket needs to allow public access.
 So turn _off_ "Block public access."
 I left on other bucket defaults.

-* However, the above on its own will not make your files publicly accessible.
+However, the above on its own will not make your files publicly accessible.
 It just makes it so they _can_ be made publicly accessible.

-  On the bucket "Permissions" tab, scroll down to the "Bucket Policy" area.
+* On the bucket "Permissions" tab, scroll down to the "Bucket Policy" area.
   This is the area where you write policies using JSON.

-Click "Edit," and paste in the following policy, replacing the value for the "Resource" key with the ARN shown for your bucket immediately above the Edit pane.
-  **Leave the trailing `/*` at the end of your resource name.**
+* Click "Edit," and paste in the following policy, replacing the value for the "Resource" key with the ARN shown for your bucket immediately above the Edit pane.  **Leave the trailing `/*` at the end of your resource name.**

   ~~~json
   {